Dripless02/gitulyse/docs/proposal/proposal.md

 ### Introduction

 The project is a code reporting/summarizing tool which uses git functions such as "git webhooks", and the github api to parse information and metrics to a webapp/dashboard.
 The webapp/dashboard will display the information in a user friendly way.
-The project will be written in ___.
+The project will be written in JavaScript and Python.
 The project will be useful for persons who want to see the progress of contributors to a git repository.

 ### Outline

 The project will be a webapp/dashboard that will display information about a git repository.
 The information will parsed from git commits and will be display useful metrics such as the rate of contribution over time, deployment frequency, and change faliure rate, in a user friendly way as it is targeted to users who might not necessarily have an extensive programming background.
-The project will be written in ____.
+The project will be written in JavaScript and Python.
 The project will be useful for persons who want to see the progress of contributors to a git repository.

 ### Background